 It sounds obvious, but studies have shown that children who feel loved by a strong and positive father figure are generally more secure and happy in their teenage years.
 This likely comes from a feeling of acceptance.
 Feeling like an accepted member of a family can not only help develop self-esteem but also means the child is less like to exhibit disruptive behavior as a way of gaining attention.
 It might not stop a bit of teenage rebellion, but a supportive father can be relied on when times are tough and can help provide a sense of security.

-As you can see, the significance and impact a father can make in a child’s life is substantial.
-So, this Father's Day, whether you see him in person or via FaceTime due to the lockdown rules, don’t forget to tell him how much you love him, and to thank him for always being there!
+As you can see, there are many reasons why fathers are important.
+The significance and impact a father can make in a child’s life is substantial.
+So, this Father's Day don’t forget to tell him how much you love him, and to thank him for always being there!